johnlaudun/textstats/lessons/textstats.md

 Like a lot of newbie Python coders, my first introduction to the language was _[Learning Python][]_ by Mark Lutz and David Ascher (O'Reilly, 2006), but I have learned quite a bit over the years from StackOverflow, where I read a lot and also ask the occasional question. ([This is me on SO.][so]) If you are interested in taking next steps in regex, Jeffrey Friedl's _[Masting Regular Expressions][]_ is a good place to start, and if you're ready to leap into natural language processing, please do check out _[Natural Language Processing with Python][]_ written by the authors of the module, Steven Bird, Ewan Klein, and Edward Loper.
 (And if you really, really want to know more about `matplotlib`, I have found Duncan McGreggor's _[Mastering matplotlib][]_ fairly useful.

-*All the links above are to the O'Reilly pages, where you can purchase the electronic and/or print versions of the books.
+*All the links above are to the O'Reilly site pages, where you can purchase the electronic and/or print versions of the books.
 The electronic versions are available in PDF, Mobi, and ePub formats and are available for download in perpetuity as well as automagical syncing to a Dropbox account.*

-John Laudun is Professor of English at the University of Louisiana at Lafayette.
+John Laudun is Associate Professor of English at the University of Louisiana at Lafayette.
 As a folklorist, his work focuses on forms of expression and ideation embedded within a particular culture.
 His history of one such instance, _The Amazing Crawfish Boat_ will be published by the University Press of Mississippi in early 2016.
 More information can be found on [his website][jlo].

 [Learning Python]: http://shop.oreilly.com/product/0636920028154.do
 [so]: http://stackoverflow.com/users/1457672/john-laudun